Principal $\infty$-Bundles and Smooth String Group Models: Homotopy-theoretic smooth string group models

+of group objects in $\bH_\infty$ whose its image under $\rmS_e$ is a string group extension in $\bS$. \end{definition}

 Note that by Theorem~\ref{st:L pres group extensions} the functor $\rmS_e$ maps group extensions in $\bH_\infty$ to group extensions in $\bS$.
-Further, even though $\rmS_e$ induces an equivalence between $\bS$ and the localisation $L_I \bH_\infty$ rather than the full $\infty$-category $\bH_\infty$, we do not need to demand that $A$, $\String(H)$ and $H$ are local objects, because $\rmS_e$ sends all $I$-local equivalences in $\bH_\infty$ to equivalences in $\bS$ (Theorem~\ref{st:S_e Thm}(1)).
+Further, even though $\rmS_e$ induces an equivalence between $\bS$ and the localisation $L_I \bH_\infty$ rather than the full $\infty$-category $\bH_\infty$, we do not need to demand that $A$, $\String(\ul{H})$ and $\ul{H}$ are local objects, because $\rmS_e$ sends all $I$-local equivalences in $\bH_\infty$ to equivalences in $\bS$ (Theorem~\ref{st:S_e Thm}(1)).

-Definition~\ref{def:String(H) in H_oo} is a generalisation as well as a weakening of the following approach to smooth string group extensions (see, for instance, \cite{FRS:U1-Gerbe_connections}): there, one works in the localisation $L_\tau \bH_\infty$ of $\bH_\infty$ at the differentiably good open coverings $\{c_a \to c\}_{a \in \Lambda}$ of cartesian spaces $c \in \Cart$, and one defines a string group extension of $H$ via the pullback
+\begin{remark} Definition~\ref{def:String(H) in H_oo} is a generalisation as well as a weakening of the following approach to smooth string group extensions (see, for instance, \cite{FRS:U1-Gerbe_connections}): there, one works in the localisation $L_\tau \bH_\infty$ of $\bH_\infty$ at the \v{C}ech nerves of differentiably good open coverings $\{c_a \to c\}_{a \in \Lambda}$ of cartesian spaces $c \in \Cart$.
+Recall that a differentiably good open covering of $c \in \Cart$ is an open covering $\{c_a \hookrightarrow c\}_{a \in \Lambda}$ such that every finite non-empty intersection of the images of the patches $c_a$ is again a cartesian space.
+The differentiably good open coverings endow $\Cart$ with a Grothendieck coverage $\tau$~\cite{FSS:Cech_diff_char_classes_via_L_infty,Schreiber:DCCT}.
+In~\cite{FRS:U1-Gerbe_connections} string group extension of $H$ are defined via the pullback